enarjord/passivbot/README.md

                                              # starting candidate preference from left to right.
                                              # if best is first and there is a best.json file present, will build on best.
                                              # otherwise, starting candidate will be either random or given, depending which is before the other.
+                                             # after first iteration, will build on best regardless of starting_candidate_preference

     "starting_k": 0,                         # k is incremented by 1 per iteration until k == n_jackrabbit_iterations
     "n_jackrabbit_iterations": 200,          # see below for more info on jackrabbit

     "min_notional": 1.0,                     # used with binance: entry qty must be greater than min_notional / price
+    "cross_mode": true,                      # true for cross mode, false for isolated mode "max_leverage": 75,                      # max allowed leverage for symbol "do_long": true,
+    "do_shrt": true,

     "break_on": [
         ["OFF: break on first soft stop",